rupakghanghas/ai-vs-human/README.md

 # AI vs human Art Image Classification

-This project is a **college capstone project** designed to classify images as **AI-generated art** or **Real art** using a fine-tuned MobileNetV2 model.
+This project is designed to classify images as **AI-generated art** or **Real art** using a fine-tuned MobileNetV2 model.
 The model utilizes transfer learning to achieve high accuracy and interpretability through Grad-CAM visualizations.
 The app has been deployed on **Streamlit Cloud** for public access, enabling users to upload images and receive predictions directly.

 ---